Customer hands store clerk their credit card

 One way to curb your spending is to keep track of your deferred interest balance and how much interest is accruing along with it.
 Simply knowing how much money you owe — and how much interest you could owe — may be enough to prevent additional spending.
 This information will appear on your monthly credit card statement with your accrued expenses and is worth keeping track of.

-Another strategy for using a deferred interest promotion card wisely is setting automated payments for at least the minimum payment due.
-Because many deferred interest cards cancel the deferral period if you miss payments, or don’t make the minimum payment, an innocent mistake can end up costing hundreds of dollars in interest.
-These penalties paired with penalty APRs will put you in an even bigger hole and could reflect on your credit report.
+Another strategy that may help is setting automated payments for at least the minimum payment due.
+Deferred interest cards may cancel the deferral period if you miss payments or don’t make the minimum payment, an innocent mistake that may end up costing hundreds of dollars in interest.
+These penalties paired with penalty APRs will put you in an even bigger hole and could reflect on your credit report and negatively impact your credit score.

 It’s also wise to set a calendar reminder for a few weeks before your card’s deferred interest period ends.
 This way, the date will be on your radar — even if you can’t afford to make a payment for the entire amount.
 Then, you’ll have some time to calculate the retroactive interest for after the deferment period.
 With that information you can develop a payment plan to pay off the remaining balance over time after the promo period has ended.